Lawman (film): Production

 The film was based on an original script by Gerald Wilson who said he was inspired by an item he read in the journal of Charlie Siringo which said the only hired killers in the old West were the lawmen, and it was they who caused most of the violence.
 Wilson also wanted to say that "law and order is certainly not the only way to administer justice."

 In November 1969, it was reported Michael Winner was scouting locations in Durango and that Burt Lancaster would most likely star.
 Winner did not want to go to Spain - where many Westerns were shot - because he wanted "an American influence".
-The film wound up being made in Chupaderos.
+The film ended up being shot in Chupadero, New Mexico.
 Winner says he managed to hire the village for filming just before Howard Hawks tried to secure it for Rio Lobo.